udaaninternationalairport/airport/README.md

 ## Usage
 This repository is ideal for:
-- Simulating airport operations
+- Simulating airport operations for testing
-- Training in cybersecurity or IT infrastructure
+- Training in IT infrastructure and management
 - Demonstrating DevOps and SecOps practices

 ---

 ## License
-This project is for educational purposes only and is not associated with any real airport.
-Licensed under MIT License.
-# Udaan International Airport

-## Overview
-Welcome to the official dummy repository for Udaan International Airport!
-This repository simulates the airport's IT infrastructure and operations for educational and research purposes.
-It includes sample code, configurations, and mock data for understanding airport systems and implementing cybersecurity practices.

----

-## Features
-- Passenger management systems (check-in, boarding, and baggage tracking)
-- Flight management systems (scheduling, crew rosters, and fuel calculations)
-- Weather monitoring systems integrated with APIs
-- IT and cybersecurity documentation

----

-## Usage
-This repository is ideal for:
-- Simulating airport operations
-- Training in cybersecurity or IT infrastructure
-- Demonstrating DevOps and SecOps practices

----

-## License
-This project is for educational purposes only and is not associated with any real airport.
-Licensed under MIT License.
+This project is licensed under MIT License and is intended for educational and operational research purposes.